Ecclesiastes Chapter Three

 Ecclesiastes 3:22

-So I saw that there is nothing better for a man than to enjoy his work, because that is his lot.
-For who can bring him to see what will happen after him?
+So I concluded that there is nothing better for a person to do than take joy in his activities, that that is his allotted portion; for who can enable him to see what will happen after him?

 Solomon's conclusion about under the sun (physical) things and under the Son (spiritual)?
 Once we have our final destiny established through our faith in the Son, we can enjoy the things that God has for us to do while we are here on the earth.
 We see far too many people (even Christians) trudging through this life with little joy.
 That is not what God has for us and that is not what He has set before us.
 If we ask Him what He wants us to do while we are here and we listen for His answer through the Holy Spirit, we will be where He wants us to be.
 When we are in the position that God has for us and doing what He has laid out for us to do, we can have the joy that Solomon spoke about in our work.